SWIL-IITK/EPyT-C/README.md

 # Water quality modeling extensions of EPyT-C

-Though EPyT can be employed for performing water quality analysis, which comes within the scope of EPANET 2.2, it does not have any multi-species reactive-transport (MSRT) modeling capability in its current form.
-A fully independent water quality modeling extension, EPyT-C (in which C stands for contaminant), is developed toward this limitation.
-The source code of EPyT-C calls EPyT and employs the hydraulic solver of EPANET 2.2 for performing hydraulic simulation, which the in-built water quality solver then utilizes for performing MSRT modeling.
+Though EPyT can be employed for performing single-species water quality analysis, which comes within the scope of EPANET 2.2, it lacks multi-species reactive-transport modeling capability in its current form.
+In other words, EPyT can only analyze one water quality parameter at a time.
+Consequently, the water quality modeling compartment of EPyT needs to be improved to solve several real-world problems concerning water quality variations during delivery via WDS.
+A fully independent water quality modeling extension, EPyT-C, is developed in this direction.
+EPyT-C employs the hydraulic solver of EPANET 2.2 for performing hydraulic simulation, which the in-built water quality solver then utilizes for performing MSRT modeling.

- The default modules of EPyT-C conceptualize scientific knowledge about the physical, physicochemical, and biochemical exchanges concerning water quality, mathematize them as partial differential equations (PDE), and numerically solve them to simulate the spatiotemporal distribution of complex water quality parameters in WDS.
-EPyT-C employs the numerical method initially presented by (Tzatchkov et al., 2002), which solves the advective-reactive equations by combining the explicit method of characteristics and the fourth-order Runge-Kutta method.

 ## EPyT-C is now equipped with four MSRT modules.